jodri-code/sysl-docs/docs/SYSlang/index.md

 I would like to thank the following people:
 - The CKS Dev Team for the lang basics and hosting the file server [systemware.ga](http://systemware.ga/)
 - redir110 for writing the basic Wiki
-- My secretary, Juile, for proof reading
+- My secretary, Jule, for proof reading
 - And, of course, PipeWarp, for allowing me to give a home to my docs on [his site](https://docs.pipewarp.co.uk/)!!

 # To follow along in this guide, you will need:
-* A PC (preferably running Windows)
+* A PC (preferably running Windows, but if you have SYStemware that would be even better)
-* Decent Knowledge in Lua, as the language is very similar
+* Decent Knowledge in Python & Lua, as the language is very similar
 * An internet connection
 * Some free time